Jeanselme/jeanselme.github.io/_pages/cv.md

 Research experience
 ======
+* Upcoming: Postdoctoral Researcher at *Columbia University*.

-* May 2024 - Sept.
-2024: Postdoctoral Researcher at the *University of Cambridge*.
+* May 2024 - Jan.
+2025: Postdoctoral Researcher at the *University of Cambridge*.

 * Aug.
 2023 - Feb.
 2024: Visiting Researcher at *Mayo Clinic*.